eclipse-sumo/sumo/docs/web/docs/FAQ.md

 ### How do I upgrade SUMO?

-  The easiest way is to download the latest sumo release to a directory of your choices and start using it from there.
+  The easiest way is to download the [latest sumo release](https://sumo.dlr.de/docs/Downloads.php) or the [latest development version](https://sumo.dlr.de/docs/Downloads.php#sumo_-_latest_development_version) to a directory of your choices and start using it from there.
 You may have to update the environment variables *PATH* and *SUMO_HOME* to ensure that the correct version of the application is called from the command line (see [Basics/Basic_Computer_Skills\#Configuring_Path_Settings](Basics/Basic_Computer_Skills.md#configuring_path_settings)).
+  Confirm that the values are update correctly by calling `echo %SUMO_HOME%` (Linux: `echo $SUMO_HOME`) from a command line that you wish to use for calling applications and traci scripts.

 ### [sumo](sumo.md) warns about deprecated networks or fails to load them